dfuse-io/docs/content/guides/graphql/getting-started-python.md

 # Getting Started with Python

-In this guide, we will create a basic setup to use the dfuse GraphQL API using Python.
+In this guide, we will create a basic setup to use the dfuse GraphQL API with Python.

 ## Requirements